onflow/forte-leaderboard/README.md

 ## 🚀 How to Register Your Team

-To participate in the ReWTF program and start earning points, you need to register your team in the `registry.yaml` file.
+To participate in the Forte Hacks Leaderbaord and start earning points, you need to register your team in the `registry.yaml` file.

 ### 📋 Registration Requirements